What type of parking restrictions are being considered?

-Yellow line waiting restrictions help traffic to move freely and also improve road safety and are in keeping with regulations under the Department for Transport's Highway Code.
+Yellow line waiting restrictions help traffic to move freely and improve road safety and are in keeping with regulations under the Department for Transport's Highway Code.
 We are considering these within permit zones and also on their own in other areas.
 In particular double yellow lines may be introduced in some areas where emergency services have raised issues with gaining access.

 Double yellow lines mean that parking is restricted 24 hours a day, 7 days a week, in other words ‘at any time’.
-Single yellow lines mean that at some time during the day parking is restricted.
+Single yellow lines mean that at some time during the day or week parking is restricted.